tmpvar/tmpvar.com/DEVLOG.md

 - radiance-cascades/2d: consider adding an environment light to the 2d demo
 - radiance-cascades/2d: consider adding a dumb FPS counter when the "run continuously" without timer queries
+- radiance-cascades/3d: add touch events when this works on any mobile device
 ## Next
 - radiance-cascades/2d: when computing fluence, how does the alpha channel affect the result?
 - radiance-cascades/2d: 'proper' transparency accumulation
 - radiance-cascades/2d: how to fix the ringing artifacts?

 ## Pending
-- radiance-cascades/3d: playground: wire up wasd / arrow rotate controls

 - radiance-cascades/3d: setup another webgpu instance
 - radiance-cascades/3d: create a 3d volume texture (rgba16float) and fill with some primitives